zilexa/Homeserver/filesystem/FILESYSTEM-EXPLAINED.md

     - Requirements around disk sizes because of duplication.
     - All disks will be spinning for file access/write and because of duplication, disks can wear out at the same pace, which means if 1 fails it is statistically likely a second one will fail soon.

-## A more home-friendly and economical solution: individual filesystems, drives pooled via MergerFS:
+## Option 3: individual filesystems, drives pooled via MergerFS
+_A more home-friendly and economical solution:_
 Instead of using any type of RAID, consider why that would be a default option?
 Your #1 goal is to have a single storage path, for all your data, regardless whether it is spread over multiple drives.
 For that, _RAID is not the default option_.
 Because this is called drive pooling.
 It is just an extra convenience of RAID.
 But you can also simply use a drive pooling tool, that only pools the drives into a single path! (while keeping them accessible seperatly).
 This tool is MergerFS.

 Reasons to use MergerFS: